Jakarta Mass Rapid Rail Transport, Indonesia

 The north-south corridor will have six interchange stations along the 23.3km-long route.
 Stations that will serve as interchanges include Lebak Bulus, Blok M, Dukuh Atas , Kebon Sirih, Kota and Kampung Bandan.
 Kebon Sirih will also serve as an interchange station for the east-west corridor.

-The 15.2km route will be commuted in 30 minutes with stations placed at distance of 0.5 to 2km.
+The 15.2km route will be commuted in 30 minutes with stations placed at distance between 0.5km and 2km.

 Trains will operate at headway of five minutes with a target to provide transportation services to 412,700 people after the first three years of operation for Phase I and 629,900 people for Phase II in 2037.

 Sumitomo was awarded a JPY13bn contract to deliver 96 subway cars for phase one of the north-south corridor of the project.

 A consortium of Mitsui, Toyo, KOBELCO and IKPT received a contract from Mass Rapid Transit Jakarta to integrate railway systems and trackwork for the North-South corridor.

 Mitsui will act as the consortium leader, while Toyo will provide project management and designing, as well as various equipment.